atomicarchitects/atomicarchitects.github.io/group-meetings.md

 title: Group Meetings
 ---

-Our group meetings are Tuesdays at 11am-12pm ET.
+Our group meetings are Wednesdays at 3-4pm ET.
 All meetings are in 36-647 unless otherwise specified.

 <table>
     <tr>